delcarsdungeon/gorundia-wiki/content/02_Characters/Player Characters/Beringer.md

 - [[Beringer]] is the secret son of [[Galmyr VogelDuke Galmyr Vogel]] and [[Avelyne Marsten]].
 - Beringer is raised by [[Alistair Amadis|Count Alistair Amadis]] and [[Anna Amadis|Countess Anna Amadis]].
 - Only [[Cwenheld]], Count Alistair, and Countess Anna know his true birth during his childhood.
-- The Vogel signet ring is hidden by Cwenheld after Galmyr gives it to her.
+- The Vogel signet ring is quietly passed to Anna Amadis by Cwenheld after Galmyr gives it to her.
 - [[Elizaveta Golitsyn]] is the daughter of **Boyar Alexsi Golitsyn**, tyrannical former lord of House Golitsyn.
 - Elizaveta's father and brother are killed during the war between Amadis and Golitsyn.
 - The heir of House Golitsyn, Elizaveta's brother, is deliberately left unnamed in Amadis histories as a final insult.